Colorado College has 4 flavors of network / internet access

 - Ethernet - fastest and most reliable - recommended for use in offices / dorm rooms.

-Primary wireless network intended for students, guests, and devices such as gaming consoles, apple tvs, ereaders, etc.
+Primary wireless network intended for students and devices such as gaming consoles, apple tvs, ereaders, etc.

 WiOfTheTiger is an open wireless network.
 After joining it, open a web browser and go through the very brief registration process.
 You'll need to do this on each device you want to connect.
-Some devices don't have internet browsers (or they are difficult to use).
+Some devices (such as Rokus and game consoles) don't have internet browsers (or they are difficult to use).
 In that case, you can register them from the manage my devices portal on your computer.

 WiOfTheTiger has full internet access and limited access to internal servers and resources including printers, Banner (SSB), fileservers, and terminal servers such as VLAB1 and SAS.